TheRyan-Git/Guides/scholarship-guide.md

 - **Be specific**
 - **Show, don't tell.** Describe moments that reveal your character, instead of saying "I am great".
 - **Answer the actual prompt.** Re-read the prompt after drafting to ensure you addressed it directly (hint: they likely have a rubric that you can figure out from the prompt or website).
 - **End with a clear connection** between your goals and why this scholarship matters.
+Name-drop if possible (but do it well).
-- **Proofread ruthlessly.** Typos will destroy you.
+- **Proofread.** Typos will destroy you.

 ### Essay Length
 Most prompts ask for 250–650 words.
-Shorter prompts (100–250 words) require precision.
+Shorter prompts are 100–250 words.

 ---